ibexa/documentation-developer/docs/infrastructure_and_maintenance/clustering/clustering.md

 For further details on requirements, see [Requirements page](requirements.md).

-It is also recommended to use:
+it's also recommended to use:

 - [Solr](solr_overview.md) or [Elasticsearch](elastic_search_overview.md) for better search and performance
 - a CDN for improved performance and faster ping time worldwide